About the course

 Saïd Business School's virtual learning platform and networks enable remote users to retrieve material for core modules and project work, and access the library's electronic resources including programme reading lists and a collection of business intelligence databases.

-The assessment regime is a flexible combination of examinations, group and individual assignments.
+The assessment regime is a combination of examinations, group and individual assignments.
 Assessment methods are tailored to most effectively achieve desired learning outcomes.
 Assessment will take place at the end of each course.

 Careers Development Centre